sdw-online/chatgpt-app/README.md

 # Preface

-- First of all, what is ChatGPT?
+A few days ago (from the writing of this article) I had a great catch-up with one of my friends on the phone about the tech scene right now.
+For a few moments, we touched on ChatGPT regarding the good, bad, hype and everything in between of it.

+After mentioning how frustrating I found the unexpected site crashes due to high global usage, an idea sparked in my mind - “Why depend on the web version when you can create your version of ChatGPT?”💡

+# What is ChatGPT?🤖

+ChatGPT is a chatbot made by OpenAI that can hold conversations with humans.
+It can perform several tasks like translating text, summarizing articles, writing codes, and many more.

-ChatGPT is a chatbot designed and trained by OpenAI.
-It is powered by OpenAI’s GPT-3 model (a language model that can perform a series of powerful text-based tasks like text translations, summarizations, writing code, among others).
+It is powered by OpenAI’s GPT-3 model (a language model that can perform a series of powerful text-based tasks).

-- Why create your own version?

- I got frustrated over the number of times I got thrown out of the web version due to large number of users accessing it simultaneously

 # Libraries